-Surrey Safeguarding Children Board (SSCB) was established in April 2006 and is chaired by an independent chair, Claire Burgess, who is independent of any organisation working within Surrey.
-Claire was appointed to the SSCB in December 2017.
+Surrey Safeguarding Children Board (SSCB) was established in April 2006 and is chaired by an independent chair, Simon Hart, who is independent of any organisation working within Surrey.
+Simon was appointed to the SSCB in January 2019.

 The board is made up of all organisations who work to safeguard children and young people in Surrey including Surrey County Council, Surrey Police, the NHS and schools.

 It has a number of multi agency sub groups and work to deliver the board’s statutory responsibilities and local priorities.
 Take a look at our leaflet

 The SSCB is the key statutory mechanism for agreeing how the relevant organisations in Surrey will cooperate to safeguard and promote the welfare of children and ensure the effectiveness of what they do and provide strategic oversight.